DevExpress/testcafe-examples/examples/iterate-over-list-elements/README.md

 ]
 ```

-The test clicks each of the list items to set the 'checked' state.
-After that, the test calculates the count of input elements with the `Selector.count` property and iterates through the list of these elements with a `for` loop.
+The test clicks each of the list items to to check them.
+After that, the test uses the `Selector.count` property to obtain the number of input elements and iterates through the list of these elements in a `for` loop.
 Inside the loop, the input's text is compared to the expected value with the `t.expect.eql` method.

-## TestCafe Functions and Methods Used in This Example
+## TestCafe API in This Example

 1. Test Structure:
     - [Fixture.page](https://devexpress.github.io/testcafe/documentation/reference/test-api/fixture/page.html) Method